WebAssembly/wasi-sdk/RELEASING.md

 # Release Process

+> **Note**: These instructions are out-of-date given the latest refactoring of
+> the build system and should get updated before the next release.

 To publish a new version of `wasi-sdk` as a GitHub release:

 1. Tag a commit with an annotated tag.
 Note that this must be an annotated tag,